 The education you receive may be provided by community colleges, technical/career schools, apprenticeship training schools, or by the business itself.
 Instruction is delivered at a school, online, or at the job site.
 You will receive on the job training by an experienced mentor at your job site, all while making connections with Wichita employer associations.

 After you finish your apprenticeship, you will receive a nationally-recognized credential as a journeyman, allowing you to be qualified for the career you wish to pursue!
 You can read more about Kansas Apprenticeships here.
+To find out how to apply and what documentation is needed to apply for these apprenticeships, click here.
 See below for the list of available apprenticeships in Wichita as well as their addresses, phone numbers, and websites.